A symmetry-protected topological optical lattice clock: Topologically-pumped matter-wave interferometer

-We show the ratio $d_{eg}/(2N_pa_L)$ in \fig{interf2}-(a), where $2N_pa_L$ is the ideal achievable spatial separation in the absence of imperfections.
-We observe that TPPs are able to achieve less suppressed $d_{eg}$ values than the MPPs.
-We examine the uncertainties via error bars, indicating the interval within which contains $95.6\%$ of the simulated data around its median.
-Despite being able to achieve larger $d_{eg}$, TPPs also appear to have larger uncertainties at large $N_p$ values, which might arise from the lack of full adiabaticity.
-To demonstrate this, we show in \fig{interf2}-(a) a protocol with better adiabaticity by setting $\tau=1/5$ s, which we denote as $P^{\tau=1/5}_{\rm TPP}$.
-This protocol achieves both enhanced $d_{eg}/(2N_pa_L)$ values and reduced uncertainties.
-Additionally, the lack of full adiabaticity can also be resolved by optimizing the pulse sequence or via shortcuts-to-adiabaticity protocols\cite{liu2024arxiv}.
-We would like to note that for TPPs, the particle transport is protected even in the presence of small interactions, as long as the interaction strength is small compared to the energy gap of the SSH model.\cite{walter23natphys,xiao10rmp}
+We investigate the signals obtained for all the protocols and how they change with $\delta_t$, i.e. $dS_y/d\delta_t$.
+Ideally, these protocols should have the same $dS_y/d\delta_t$ value.
+However, in the left panel of \fig{interf2}-(b), we observe a reduction in all protocols due to experimental imperfections.
+Due to the imposed time constraint we also see a possible lack of full adiabaticity in the TPP protocol.
+Nevertheless, the TPP still appears to have the largest signal.
+We would like to note that the lack of full adiabaticity can be resolved by increasing $\tau$, the maximum values of $|\Omega_{A/B}|$, by optimizing the pulse sequence or via shortcuts-to-adiabaticity protocols\cite{liu2024arxiv}.
+It is worth noting that for topological pumping schemes, the particle transport is protected even in the presence of small interactions, as long as the interaction strength is small compared to the energy gap of the SSH model.\cite{walter23natphys,xiao10rmp}

-We next compare the time-reversal (TR) process of each of the protocols by studying their ``recovery fidelity'' $F$: assuming $\delta_t=0$, we compute $F=\abs{\braket{\psi(t_f)|\psi^{MWI}_0}}^2$, namely, the overlap between the particle wave function at the end of the protocol, $\ket{\psi(t_f)}$, and the initial state, $\ket{\psi^{MWI}_0}$.
-The recovery fidelity offers a quantitative measure of the robustness of the TR processes of these two protocols.
-In \fig{interf2}-(b), we observe that TPP not only has better recovery fidelity (i.e. $F$ closer to $1$), but also has minimal uncertainties as shown by the errorbars, indicating that the TR process of the TPP is less sensitive to systematic imperfections.

-Finally, we compare the signal (\fig{interf2}-(c)) and statistical noise (\fig{interf2}-(d)) of the protocols.
-Due to less suppressed $d_{eg}$ values, the TPP yields faster changes of signals with respect to $\delta_t$, as shown by the slope of $S_y$ in \fig{interf2}-(c).
-Moreover, the TPP also yields smaller statistical noise than the MPPs with increasing particle number $N$.
-Therefore, as indicated by \eq{sensitivity}, for protocols of the same duration and with the same ideal phase accumulation, the TPP has a better sensitivity than the MPPs.
+Lastly, we compare the statistical noise of these protocols.
+As shown in the right panel of \fig{interf2}-(b), the TPP yields \Rev{significantly} less statistical noise than the MPPs.
+We also compare all protocols with the SQL and found that the MPPs is comparable with the SQL when $N> 3\times10^6$, while the TPP still remains much smaller than the SQL.